You might want to change physicians.

 - An episode of Human Target has the client lose his memory in a car bombing incident right as the team was about to meet him.
 Thus, they know almost nothing about him except that he's being targeted for murder, which is one more thing than he knows.

-- In an episode of Lois and Clark, Clark attempts to destroy an asteroid heading for Earth by ramming into it, only to fall back to Earth and lose his memory.
-Another asteroid is also due to destroy all life on Earth in a few days, but Superman is nowhere to be found.
+- In the Lois and Clark episode "All Shook Up", Clark attempts to destroy an asteroid heading for Earth by ramming into it, only to fall back to Earth and lose his memory.
+The asteroid is delayed on its mission due to destroy all life on Earth in a few days, but Superman didn't get it sufficiently pushed off its course — and he's nowhere to be found.
 Everyone wonders where their hero is, including the amnesiac Clark.
 His parents try to explain to him that he is Superman.
 His dad succeeds by trying to hit Clark with a bat and having it shatter.
 He can't re-learn to fly in a few days, though.
 Eventually, just as all seems lost, he regains his memory and pushes the asteroid out of the way.

 - In the Knight Rider episode "Knightmares", Michael loses the last few years of his life.
 This is particularly stressful for him given that in that time he's acquired a) a completely new identity b) a new face and c) a partner who's a talking car.